-17. A man starts repaying a loan as first instalment of Rs.
-100. If he increases the instalment by Rs 5 every month, what amount he will pay in the 30th instalment?
-Solution:
+17. A man starts repaying a loan as the first instalment of Rs.
+100. If he increases the instalment by Rs 5 every month, what amount will he pay in the 30th instalment?

 The first instalment of the loan is Rs 100.